msainio/hpc-rag/csc-services-qa/README.md

-# CSC Services Question Answering Dataset
+# CSC services question answering dataset

 This directory contains code for building a question answering dataset about CSC and LUMI computing services.

-## How to build dataset
+## How to build

 1. Get the raw data files by running `./scripts/get-lumi-data.sh` and `./src/get_csc_data.py`.
 For retrieving the CSC Apr 2023 and Nov 2023